hapijs/lab/README.md

 Reporters must be a class with the following methods: `start`, `test` and `end`. `options` are passed to the class constructor upon initialization.

-See the [json reporter](lib/reporters/json.js) for an good starting point.
+See the [json reporter](lib/reporters/json.js) for a good starting point.

 ## Acknowledgements